Installation on Windows

 Install Python from the official Python website:

-If you are using PyCharm, setting up a virtual environment is easy.
-Once you’ve got your project, open up the settings:
+If you are using PyCharm, (the community edition works great and is free) setting up a virtual environment is easy.
+Once you’ve created your project, open up the settings:

 Select project interpreter: